DOGECOIN87/gor-incinerator/docs/BLOCKCHAIN_SEPARATION_GUIDE.md

 - On Gorbagana: Receives GOR tokens
 - On Solana: Would receive SOL tokens (if you ran it there)

-**Token Program ID**: Both Solana and Gorbagana use the same Token Program ID (`TokenkegQfeZyiNwAJbPVwwQQfuM32jneSYP1daM`), which is why the same code works on both chains.
+**Token Program ID**: Gorbagana uses a **different** Token Program ID than Solana:
+- **Gorbagana**: `TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA`
+- **Solana**: `TokenkegQfeZyiNwAJbPVwwQQfuM32jneSYP1daM`

+This code is configured specifically for Gorbagana.
+The same transaction structure and instruction format work on both chains, but you must use the correct Program IDs for each chain.

 ## Verification: How to Check Which Chain You're On